 - Timed lighting system controls allow for lighting to be set at 25% for staff cleaning/set up efforts, 50% during event load-in and out, and 75-100% capacity only during event hours in occupied space.

 - Back of house and administrative offices are regulated by motion sensor lighting systems.

 - Variable frequency drives are installed on all pumps and motors reducing electrical demand on equipment and delivering only the power required to operate.

 - Upgraded Variable Frequency Drive controls on secondary chilled water loop allows for greater efficiency for cooling the facility customized to clients needs.

 - Abundant natural lighting in concourse and public space areas.

-- System of facility blackouts (hard facility shutdowns, no staff present, all equipment powered down) and brownouts (domestic power on but all nonessential equipment powered down) that has served as the prototype for all 200 + SMG network facilities.
+- System of facility blackouts (hard facility shutdowns, no staff present, all equipment powered down) and brownouts (domestic power on but all nonessential equipment powered down).

 - 34% reduction in total kilowatt hours for the facility year over year from the period of CY 2008 to CY 2009, a reduction of 2.2 million kilowatt hours.

 - Hepa filters in vacuums used by housekeeping and operations departments.

 - Premium pleated filters used on all facility air handlers.